 - Crystal Turner

 Join Our Team

-If you're interested in joining the Franklin County Chaplain's Program, please contact the Department of Public Safety at 540-483-3091.
+If you’re interested in joining the Franklin County Chaplain’s Program, please complete the application below and submit online.
+Someone will be in contact with you.
+Any questions, please contact the Department of Public Safety at 540-483-3091.
 Click to download a Chaplaincy Program Application (PDF).